Readership

 Perspectives (opinions and reflections)

 General opinion pieces and reflections on research or practice of around 2000 words are welcome.
-References are not necessary.

 Style